Build an ERC20 custom paymaster

 Using the Paymaster

-1. Create the use-paymaster.ts script in the deploy folder, replacing the parameter placeholders with the details from the previous deploy step.
+1. Create the use-paymaster.ts script in the scripts folder, replacing the parameter placeholders with the details from the previous deploy step.

 Make sure you use the private key of the wallet created by the previous script as that wallet contains the ERC20 tokens.